Eben60/ShareAdd.jl/docs/src/index.md

 After the installation, you could use the [`ShareAdd.info()`](@ref) function to check the state of your shared environment(s), and [`ShareAdd.tidyup()`](@ref) to move most of the packages from your main shared env into other shared environments.
 You may also want to add `using ShareAdd` directive to your `startup.jl` file.

+## Limitations

+`ShareAdd` doesn't (try to) support all `Pkg's` features.
+It relies on package names only, and on packages being registered.
+UUIDs are ignored, as well as information about the branch, version, or source of the package, which might be present in `Project.toml` or `Manifest.toml`.
+Take this into account esp. when using [`ShareAdd.tidyup()`](@ref) function.

 ## `@usingany` macro

 > **⚠️ Note for Julia v1.12 in VSCode**